da-mago/Solve_GridGame_VI/README.md

              [' ' ' ' ' ' ' ' ' ' ' ' ' ']       [' ' ' ' ' ' ' ' ' ' ' ' ' ']
                          (a)                                  (b)

-Both 'a' and 'b' are valid MDP solutions, but only 'b' is valid solution to the game.
+Both 'a' and 'b' are valid MDP solutions, but only 'b' is a valid solution to the game.

-At the end, all MDP solutions are checked to filter the ones using the fewer number of cells and dump them to console.
+At the end, valid solutions for the game are filtered and dumped to console.